retaildevcrews/ngsa/IaC/AKS/README.md

 >
 > If you use an existing resource group, please make sure to apply resource locks to avoid accidentally deleting resources

-- You will create 2 resource groups
+- You will create 3 resource groups
-  - One for AKS, and Azure Monitor
+  - One for AKS and Azure Monitor
   - One for Cosmos DB
+  - One for Smoker Test instances

 ```bash